DiSSCo/BiCIKL_Linkages_API/README.md

 # BiCIKL_Linkages_API
 Here, we outline the functionality of the Biotic Linkages United Explorer (BLUE) API.
 This prototype is a RESTful API capable of predicting interactions between organisms using a machine learning classifier.
 It also returns observed interactions, as they have been recorded in bibliographic references, enabling the user to make inferences about unseen interactions.

+The BLUE API uses GBIF Taxon Ids to identify unique species.
+In the future, it will be desirable to accept species names as well as taxon ids.
+This can be achieved by querying the GBIF taxonomic backbone in a layer between the user and the application.

 ## Endpoints

 The API is accessible through the DNS ec2-18-134-210-210.eu-west-2.compute.amazonaws.com/.
 This section gives an overview of available endpoints.